 3. Chemical Peels

-Another more invasive treatment option which is great for getting rid of premature wrinkles includes chemical peels that physically stimulate collagen production inside the skin and deeply exfoliate to remove dead skin cells from the surface of the skin and reveal a new, brighter complexion.
+Another more invasive treatment option that is great for getting rid of premature wrinkles includes chemical peels that physically stimulate collagen production inside the skin and deeply exfoliate to remove dead skin cells from the surface of the skin and reveal a new, brighter complexion.

 Depending on the severity, the typical downtime can be up to two-three weeks.